Redis Streams Storage

 compression.typeconfiguration -

-Storage: Messages are stored uncompressed in Redis (unless storage compression is enabled)
+Storage: Messages are stored uncompressed in Redis (unless at-rest compression is enabled)

 Benefits: